dzoba/errand-runner/README.md

 To complete the setup:

 1. Go to your GitHub repository settings
-2. Navigate to "Actions" → "General"
-3. Under "Workflow permissions", select "Read and write permissions"
-4. Click "Save"

-5. Navigate to "Pages"
+2. Navigate to "Pages"
-6. Under "Build and deployment", select "Deploy from a branch"
+3. Under "Build and deployment", select "Deploy from a branch"
-7. Choose "gh-pages" branch and "/ (root)" folder
+4. Choose "gh-pages" branch and "/ (root)" folder
-8. Click "Save"
+5. Click "Save"

 The deployed site will be available at: https://dzoba.github.io/errand-runner/